jeskaj/dance-diary-terminal-app/README.md

 #### [3] Update Student Contact Details

+Use this feature to update student contact details.

 When this feature is selected, the user is requested to enter the name of a student, or any key to see a list of current student names (as described in the previous feature).

 Once a valid name has been entered, the user is presented with the student's current contact details and given the